igorganich/damn-vulnerable-defi-halmos/test/side-entrance/README.md

     assertEq(recovery.balance, ETHER_IN_POOL, "Not enough ETH in recovery account");
 }
 ```
 This time we won't be doing a completely opposite check.
-Instead, taking into account the lessons we learned in the previous "Naive-receiver", we will first look for just some bug.
-Let's remove the condition about recovery and find out if we can even empty the pool by some amount
+Instead, taking into account the lessons we learned in the previous **"Naive-receiver"**, we will first look for just some bug.
+Let's remove the condition about recovery and find out if we can even empty the pool by some amount:
 ```solidity
 function _isSolved() private view {
     assert(address(pool).balance >= ETHER_IN_POOL);
 }
 ```
 ### SymbolicAttacker implementation
-In this challenge, we first encounter the logic of using native ETH assets instead of some token or wrapped ETH (WETH).
-Therefore, it is natural that SymbolicAttacker should also consider ETH value in transactions.
+In this challenge, we first encounter the logic of using native **ETH** assets instead of some token or wrapped **ETH** (**WETH**).
+Therefore, it is natural that **SymbolicAttacker** should also consider **ETH** value in transactions.
 First, when we deploy a contract, Halmos correctly assumes that its balance may already be non-zero, preventing a possible [force feeding](https://consensys.github.io/smart-contract-best-practices/development-recommendations/general/force-feeding/) scenario.
-Therefore, as soon as we have deployed the contract, its ETH balance is already a symbolic value.
-However, this is inconvenient in our case, so we will explicitly state that SymbolicAttacker's balance is player's balance.
-We still can execute transactions from player since Halmos doesn't count gas :):
+Therefore, as soon as we have deployed the contract, its **ETH** balance is already a symbolic value.
+However, this is inconvenient in our case, so we will explicitly state that **SymbolicAttacker**'s balance is **player**'s balance.
+We still can execute transactions from **player** since Halmos doesn't count gas :):
 ```solidity
 function check_sideEntrance() public checkSolvedByPlayer {
     SymbolicAttacker attacker = new SymbolicAttacker();